vmware-tanzu/tanzu-cli/docs/quickstart/install.md

 Users can update or delete the certificate configuration using the `tanzu config cert update` and `tanzu config cert delete` commands.
 Also, users can list the certificate configuration using the `tanzu config cert list` command.

+#### Proxy CA certificate

+If the user configured a proxy between the Tanzu CLI and the central repository and if the proxy certificate needs to be configured, the user should set the environment variable `PROXY_CA_CERT` with base64 value of proxy CA certificate.